Coach Education Course Registration OPEN NOW! One spot remaining (6/12/23)

-- To pay for your registration, you will be prompted to pay by credit card at the end of the online registration form.
-If you would prefer to pay by check, please click the “Pay by Check” box instead of submitting your credit card information.
+- For payment you can select credit card, Venmo or check at the end of the online registration form.
+If paying by check or need a payment plan, please click the “Pay by Check” box and do not submit your credit card information.
+We will contact you to make arrangements.

-Polar Bear Rugby Camp offers a Coach Development Course that gives experienced and new coaches an unparalleled educational opportunity to learn the practical, philosophical, technical, and tactical elements of effective coaching.
+Polar Bear Rugby Camp offers a Coach Development Course that gives experienced and new coaches a unique and unparalleled opportunity to learn the practical, philosophical, technical, and tactical elements of effective coaching in a fun and purely positive learning environment!
+Russell Earnshaw is, without a doubt, at the top of his game as a creative and inspiring coach educator.
 The small group size and personalized learning curriculum are designed to meet your individual needs.
-The schedule includes classroom and on-the-field learning, using the Polar Bear Rugby Camp as an ‘experiential classroom’.
+Course includes discussions, videos, games, and on-the-field learning, using the Polar Bear Rugby Camp as an ‘experiential classroom’.

-We are fortunate to have Russell Earnshaw lead the Coach Education Course this year.
-Russell is a former player and current Coach of England U18s.
-A member of the Economics faculty, he coaches rugby at Eastbourne College, is a Level 4 RFU coach, Coach Developer, Coach Educator and Level 4 mentor.
+We are fortunate to have Russell Earnshaw lead the Coach Education Course for his 5th year.
+Russell is a former England player and Coach of England U18s.
+Creator of RFUs Magic Academy and the C.A.R.D.S. coaching philosophy, he is a Level 4 RFU coach, Coach Developer, Coach Educator and Level 4 mentor in high demand across the rugby world.
 We are very excited to have him with us this July!

-This course is USAR approved and is worth well above the maximum 10 CDP (Coach Development Points) required to maintain USAR coaching certification.
+This course is USAR approved and will earn you the maximum 10 CPD points (Coaching Prof. Development) required to maintain USAR coaching certification, but delivers so much more!
 If you’re looking to improve your coaching expertise with a top rugby coach educator, mark your calendar and register soon!
 Space is limited.
-Please email firstname.lastname@example.org with questions or for more information.
+Please email [email protected] with questions or for more information.

 - Goal setting